 promoted the Gallup Organization to ask American adults between 2007-MAY-21-24:

-poorest polling questions that we have ever seen, because people generally hold
+poorest questions that we have ever seen by any polling company, because people generally hold

 one of three beliefs concerning origins: